clux/modul8/docs/cli.md

 This assumes the name of the main domain is the name of the folder where `entry` lives, i.e. `app` in this case.

-If you want to hold of the DOM using jQuery, append the `-w jQuery` option (see wrapper below).
+If you want to wait for the DOM using jQuery, append the `-w jQuery` option (see wrapper below).

 ### Advanced